 The band gap energy is important for various kinds of photonic devices.
 Some examples:

 - The emission wavelengths of light emitting diodes and laser diodes are largely determined by the band gap energy.
 The higher that energy, the shorter the wavelengths.
 Note that the strongest emission occurs at photon energy is slightly above the band gap energy, particularly in situations with high carrier densities.
 This is because the density of states steeply arises with increasing frequency.

 - Photodiodes and other semiconductor photodetectors can have a substantial responsivity only for photon energies above the band gap energy, because that is the precondition for effective absorption which leads to the required photocurrent.
 Close to the band gap energy, the responsivity normally falls off substantially due to the reduced density of states.

-- Solar cells can also only utilize light with photon energies above the band gap.
+- Photovoltaic cells can also only utilize light with photon energies above the band gap.
 Therefore, sun light with to long wavelength cannot be utilized.
 While that problem could in principle be solved by using a material was pretty small band gap energy, the result would be a low operation voltage, i.e., a low energy output per delivered carrier.
 The shorter-wavelength photons would then be poorly utilized, even if each of them could contribute an electron to the generated current.
 Therefore, the band gap needs to be chosen based on a compromise between efficient absorption of broadband sun light and a high voltage output.

 Band Gap Engineering